 Please note that the Hobsons Apply Yourself system will close at 11:00 p.m.
 CST on the day of the deadline.
-Applicants are strongly encouraged to apply in advance of deadlines as the admissions committee cannot make exceptions for any type of technical failures due to submitting at the last minute.
+Applicants are strongly encouraged to apply in advance of deadlines as the admissions committee cannot make exceptions for any failures to submit an application before the system closes.

 Standardized test deadlines

-The GRE is required for applying to the following programs:
+The GRE general test is required for applying to the following programs:

 MSME (on campus program)